zipwith/llp-labs/README.md

 ## Overview:

-The `LABS` folder provides the source materials for the series of seven LLP labs as they were presented to students.
+The `llp` folder provides the source materials for the series of seven LLP labs as they were presented to students.
 Further details are included in the `README.md` file for that folder.